Authorities: NFL player Phillip Adams killed 5, then himself

 Adams often isolated himself, even as a player, his agent, Scott Casterline, told the AP.
 Casterline said he spoke regularly with Adams’ father, who left him a voicemail Wednesday morning.

-“All of us who knew Phillip are shaking our heads.
-He struggled away from the game.
-I tried to get him to come to Texas.
-I was going to find him a job, but he wouldn’t leave South Carolina because he had a son.”

-“Seeing Phillip shoot two kids, it’s not him.
-I can’t fathom it.
-It’s devastating for the victims and the families,” Casterline said.

-Cowboys cornerback Kevin Smith, who trained Adams leading up to the 2010 draft and after he entered the league, said Adams had opened a shop selling smoothies and juice before COVID-19 hit.
+Cowboys cornerback Kevin Smith, who trained Adams, said the former NFL player had opened a shop selling smoothies before COVID-19 hit.
 Both he and Casterline emphasized Adams didn’t drink or do drugs.

-“He didn’t drink not one bit of alcohol,” Smith said.
-“He was a bit of a neat freak.
-In his house, everything was precisely placed.”

 ”I know without a doubt that life is fragile,” Lesslie wrote in one of those books, ”Angels in the ER.”

-“I have come to understand that humility may be the greatest virtue.
-And I am convinced we need to take the time to say the things we deeply feel to the people we deeply care about.”
+”I am convinced we need to take the time to say the things we deeply feel to the people we deeply care about.”

-Reading a statement from the Lesslie family, Tolson said the family was “in the midst of the unimaginable” but felt assured by faith that their “hearts are bent toward forgiveness and peace.”
+A statement from the Lesslie family said they were ”in the midst of the unimaginable” but felt assured by faith that their ”hearts are bent toward forgiveness and peace.”

 Kinnard reported from Columbia, S.C.
 Contributors include AP Pro Football Writers Barry Wilner in New York and Rob Maaddi in Philadelphia; Sports writer Josh Dubow in Alameda, Calif.; Legal affairs writer Maryclaire Dale in Philadelphia and Nell Redmond in Rock Hill.
 Meg Kinnard can be reached at http://twitter.com/MegKinnardAP.